idoideas/Wear-Keyboard/README.md

 How to implement it in my app?
 =============

-1.Download and add "rect_activity_main.xml" (https://github.com/idoideas/Wear-Keyboard/blob/master/src/main/res/layout/rect_activity_my.xml) to your project's layout folder.
+1. Download and add "rect_activity_main.xml" (https://github.com/idoideas/Wear-Keyboard/blob/master/src/main/res/layout/rect_activity_my.xml) to your project's layout folder.

-2.Download and add "MyActivity.java" (https://github.com/idoideas/Wear-Keyboard/blob/master/src/main/java/idoideas/com/keyboard/MyActivity.java) to your project's java folder.
+2. Download and add "MyActivity.java" (https://github.com/idoideas/Wear-Keyboard/blob/master/src/main/java/idoideas/com/keyboard/MyActivity.java) to your project's java folder.

-3.Add "android.permission.VIBRATE" permission to your project's AndroidManifest.xml.
+3. Add "android.permission.VIBRATE" permission to your project's AndroidManifest.xml.

-4.Add activity attributes in your AndroidManifest.xml as you wish (Example: https://github.com/idoideas/Wear-Keyboard/blob/master/src/main/AndroidManifest.xml).
+4. Add activity attributes in your AndroidManifest.xml as you wish (Example: https://github.com/idoideas/Wear-Keyboard/blob/master/src/main/AndroidManifest.xml).

-5.Start "MyActivity" activity whenever you want to open the keyboard.
+5. Start "MyActivity" activity whenever you want to open the keyboard.
 (For example, When you click a button or clicking an EditText)

-6.Use the "OK" button's "OnClickListener" (And the string "TextInput") in "MyActivity.java" to use the the text that the user typed.
+6. Use the "OK" button's "OnClickListener" (And the string "TextInput") in "MyActivity.java" to use the the text that the user typed.

 It's that simple.